Deep fried turkey - familyguidecentral.com

 What is the best oil for deep frying a turkey?

-What are some common mistakes people make when deep frying a turkey?
+Common mistakes people make when deep frying a turkey?

 What should you do if you spill hot oil?